 Your computer tries to connect to https://eff.org, which is at a listed IP address (the numbered sequence beside the server associated with EFF’s website).
 The request for that website is made and passed along to various devices, such as your home network router and your Internet Service Provider (ISP), before reaching the intended IP address of https://eff.org.
 The website successfully loads for your computer.

 (1) Blocking or filtering on your devices.
 This is especially common in schools and workplaces.
 Someone who sets up or manages your computers and phones can put software on them that limits how they can be used.
 The software changes how the device works and can make it unable to access certain sites, or to communicate online in certain ways.
 Spyware can work in a very similar way.

 (2) Local network filtering.
-This is especially common in schools and workplaces.
-Someone who manages your local network (like a WiFi network) enforces some limits on your Internet activity, like monitoring or controlling where you go online or when searching for certain keywords.
+This is also common in schools and workplaces.
+Someone who manages your local network (like a WiFi network) enforces some limits on your internet activity, like monitoring or controlling where you go online or when searching for certain keywords.

-IP address blocking.
-“IP addresses” are the locations of computers on the Internet.
-Every piece of information that is sent over the Internet has a “To” address and a “From” address.
-Internet Service Providers or network administrators can create lists of locations that correspond with services they want to block.
+IP address blocking: “IP addresses” are the locations of computers on the internet.
+Every piece of information that is sent over the internet has a “To” address and a “From” address.
+ISPs or network administrators can create lists of locations that correspond with services they want to block.
 They can then block any pieces of information on the network that are being delivered to or from those locations.